 There is little outsiders can do to help beyond staving off state collapse, but too much help can cause the opposite of development, creating a culture of dependence that falls apart as soon as aid is cut.
 The current US strategy of a few thousand soldiers is a smarter call in that regard: enough to help reconquer villages, but not enough to let Iraqi security services avoid the hard work of occupation and reintegration.

 But most of all, time must pass.
 Sadr, a strongly anti-US Shia politician, once sent his militia to fighting running battles against the United States.
 He believed quite firmly that Iraq would stabilize if America was ejected.
-He was murderously wrong; removing the US nearly undid Iraq as forces once kept in check by Saddam’s iron fist and the American military came bursting outward at the seams.
+He was murderously wrong; removing the United States nearly undid Iraq as forces once kept in check by Saddam’s iron fist and the American military came bursting outward at the seams.
 Today, few Iraqis protest against the return of the Americans, let alone the Shia.

 That could only come about through direct experience.
-It has now been thirteen years since the US invaded; the claims of pan-Arabists, Islamists, Iraqi nationalists and others that the US is the cause of all evil in the Middle East hold far less weight today than they did back then.
+It has now been thirteen years since the United States invaded; the claims of pan-Arabists, Islamists, Iraqi nationalists and others that America is the cause of all evil in the Middle East hold far less weight today than they did back then.
 We have seen the region is often just as much at fault; that forces change, whereas blaming faraway foreigners does not.

 Once Mosul is secured, the war on corruption must continue.
 It may not.
 Another cycle of near-state failure might be necessary to teach Iraqi elites what they must learn if they are to govern the whole of Iraq.
 That could be Kurdish secession, another major Sunni uprising or a campaign of assassination against key Iraqi elites.
 Should Iraqi elites not learn the lessons of Mosul, another crisis will be waiting for them.

 This article originally appeared at Geopolitics Made Super, August 10, 2016.